Skip to main content

 (A) Motions to seal a file or a document within a file, even if agreed;

-(C) Motions for summary judgment, except for summary judgment motions in parentage actions which shall be heard on the family law motions calendar;
+(C) Motions for summary judgment, excluding motions for summary judgment in parentage actions, which shall be heard on the family law motions calendar;

 (D) Motions to resolve which court shall exercise jurisdiction under the Uniform Child Custody Jurisdiction and Enforcement Act (Chapter 26.27 RCW);